-The last time I made strawberry rhubarb pie I was not impressed.
-It was at least 7 years ago, my first time ever baking a pie and it was at the guidance of my mother-in-law.
-The problem was, 7 years ago, she and I were strangers; each with the same goal to make one person happy- her son and my (then) boyfriend.
+The last time I made a strawberry rhubarb pie I was not impressed.
+It was more than 7 years ago and my first time ever baking a pie.
+And it was under the guidance of my mother-in-law.
+Unlike present day, 7 years ago, she and I were strangers; each with the same goal to make one person happy- her son and my (then) boyfriend.

 My dear, amazing, mother-in-law had a different idea.
-Blogs were a relatively new idea and the thought of following a recipe was just silly.
-While I fully agree about the recipe-following idea in most situations, I feel differently when applies to baking.
+Blogs were a relatively new idea and, in her mind, the thought of following a recipe was just silly.
+While I fully agree with the recipe-following idea in most situations, I feel differently when applies to baking.
 I am less of a risk taker in the baking department; and 7 years ago?
 Oh man, I stuck to a recipe.

 Long story short, before I knew it, the pie was baked and I played no part in the process.

 My mother-in-law meant well.
 At this time I was deep in my studies for one class or another (probably biochem or ochem, or something equally exciting…seriously, though,I loved biochem) and she probably thought she was helping me.
 Because really, that’s what my mother-in-law loves to do- help and take care of the people she loves in this world.

 I just saw the other woman in my boyfriend’s life taking this special moment away from me.

 wah, wah, wah, if I could go back and slap myself, I would.

 So, I spent the rest of the day locked away bitter and upset and refused to ever make my husband pie again.